agco/agco-json-api-profiles/public/search-profile.md

 The search data has the same shape as the base resource, supports the same json-api features (inclusions, sparse fields...) and the [Filtering](./filtering-profile.md) profile

-The main difference is that search engines provide a huge performance increase when performing queries across multiple collections (e.g. Mongodb).
+The main difference is that search engines offer a huge performance increase when performing queries across multiple resources

-Modern search engines such as Elasticsearch and SOLR also have advanced analytics / aggregation capabilities, the section below describes how these features map into the JSON-API spec.
+Modern search engines such as Elasticsearch and SOLR also have advanced analytics / aggregation capabilities, the section below describes how these features map can be mapped into the JSON-API spec.

 ## Aggregations